V999TEC/WORDLINSIX/README.md

 resources/scholardle.txt in the jar can be edited as required if it does not prove reliable.
 See **debug=1** below

-An experimental parameter **ai=true** is under development and is showing some remarkable improvements, but should not be trusted (yet!)
+An experimental parameter **ai=true** is under development and is showing some improvements, but should not be trusted (yet!)

 # Debug Features
 The code can be used to determine the letter distribution of the specified dictionary (use parameter debug=1)